dolittle/Documentation/Source/content/en/docs/concepts/resource_system.md

 ### Getting events for an aggregate-root

-It is only possible to get events from the Event Store if they are associated with an [aggregate-root]({{<ref aggregates>}}).
-This means that you need to know the aggregate-root's ID and the event-source id to get the events.
+Committed events from the Event Store are available if they are associated with an [aggregate-root]({{<ref aggregates>}}).
+You need to know the aggregate-root's ID and the event-source id to get the events.
 Remember that the aggregate-root ID identifies the type of aggregate-root and event-source ID identifies the instance of that aggregate-root-type.

 You can either get all the events as a collection, or you can get it as a streaming [`IAsyncEnumerable`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/iteration-statements#await-foreach).